lwjohnst86/analyzing-cohorts-course/slides/chapter_4_video_1.md

 ---
-## Wrangling models into combined tibble
+## Bind rows to convert list into dataframe

 ```yaml
 type: "FullSlide"